Stroll with me through Madrid's Literary Quarter and learn about writers and artists, past and present.

 MADRID'S LITERARY QUARTER

 Poetry spills across the streets in flattened golden letters in the Literary Quarter in Madrid.
 Bodegas serve cerveza and bitter olives til near the break of dawn.
 And nuns keep their silence through the centuries, behind the red brick walls of a nunnery.

 A fine-muscled statue of Cervantes, clad in tights and clutching a manuscript, peers down on pedestrians in the open air; the author of Don Quixote, arguably the first novel in the world, receives more respect now than he did when he was alive.

 The literary quarter has a lovely central location, within walking distance of Madrid's Golden Triangle of Art Museums.
 The area runs between Plaza de Santa Ana and Paseo del Prado.

 Related: Visiting Cervantes Home - The Shakespeare of Spain

 Cervantes' Rival: Lope de Vega

-Back then, he lived on one of these streets along with writer and rival Lope de Vega, although not in the same house.
-His daughter was placed in the local nunnery, however.
+Back then, Cervantes lived on one of these streets along with writer and rival Lope de Vega, although not in the same house.
+His daughter, however, was placed in the local nunnery.

-While you can visit the 16th century mansion of Lope, resplendent in dark Tudor-like beams and whitewashed lime walls, Cervantes’ house is no more.
+Today, you can visit the 16th century mansion of Lope de Vega, resplendent in dark Tudor-like beams and whitewashed lime walls.
+Cervantes’ house is no more.